matplotlib/matplotlib/doc/devel/coding_guide.rst

 * All public methods should have informative docstrings with sample usage when appropriate.
 Use the :ref:`docstring standards <writing-docstrings>`.

-* Each high-level plotting function should have a simple example in the ``Example`` section of the docstring.
-This should be as simple as possible to demonstrate the method.
-More complex examples should go in the ``examples`` tree.
+* For high-level plotting functions, consider adding a simple example either in the ``Example`` section of the docstring or the :ref:`examples gallery <gallery>`.

 * Changes (both new features and bugfixes) should have good test coverage.
 See :ref:`testing` for more details.